WellGab/backend/README.md

 ## Usage
 - open [http://127.0.0.1:8000/api/v1](http://127.0.0.1:8000/docs) with your browser to see the result.
-- wxplore the different endpoints available
+- explore the different endpoints available

 ## Technologies Used

 - Fastapi
-- Mongodb
+- MongoDB
 - OpenAI
 - Socketio
-- Github Actions
+- GitHub Actions
 - Pytest
 - Docker
 - AWS EC2